Sutured manifold hierarchies and the Thurston norm: Taut sutured manifold hierarchies

 \subsection{Branched surfaces}

-Branched surfaces are also combinatorial tools that allow for the construction of foliations in $3$-manifolds.
+Branched surfaces are combinatorial tools to construct foliations in $3$-manifolds.
 We now quickly review their definition and how to reorganise the information of a sutured manifold hierarchy into a branched surface.

 \bd[Branched surface] A \emph{branched surface} in a $3$-manifold $M$ is a $2$-complex $\mathcal B$ that locally looks like an open subset of the models in Figure \ref{fig: branching models}.
 Notice that a branched surface is naturally endowed with a tangent space at every point.
 Moreover, we always require branched surfaces to be transverse to $\partial M$.